wazo-platform/wazo-doc/source/administration/call_completion/call_completion.rst

 Call completion will not activate
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+It is not possible to activate call completion in the following two scenarios.

-Scenario: Alice tries to call Bob, but the call is redirected to Charlie.
+First scenario: Alice tries to call Bob, but Bob has currently reached its "simultaneous calls" limit.
 When activating call completion, Alice hears that the call completion can not be activated.

+.. note:: The "simultaneous calls" option is configured per user via the XiVO web interface.

+Second scenario: Alice tries to call Bob, but the call is redirected to Charlie.

 This occurs when Bob redirects/rejects the call with any of the following: